 How To Speed Up WordPress Easy Steps post will help you improve the speed and performance of your website or blog.

-I always work with a child theme as recommended by many developers including myself.
+It is always a good idea to work with a child theme, recommended by many developers including myself.
 However you might choose not to work with a child theme.
-Also keep in mind this post was written for beginners.
-There is no hacking or adding extra code.
-It is meant to help the average knowledgeable WordPress person and novice as well by using plugins and online services to improve the website performance.
+Also keep in mind this post was written mainly for beginners but it will also help advanced web developers.
+The intention was to write this tutorial without adding any code and only use plugins and online services to improve your website speed.

 How To Speed Up WordPress Easy Steps

 - Choose the correct host.

 - Install A Theme = It is always important to check your theme for stability.

 - Installing plugins.